-2 Escape Routes & Fire Spread Construction and Glazing The boarded covers of risers at each floor level should be made-up to provide 30 minutes of fire resistance.
+Task No. Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Escape Routes & Fire Spread Construction and Glazing The boarded covers of risers at each floor level should be made-up to provide 30 minutes of fire resistance.
 Those currently in place, have gaps and in many cases not secured.
 These should provide a FR30S standard of fire resistance.
-VERSION 2: This task, recommended in the previous FRA, has not been completed and therefore remains as an identified task within this version of the buildings fire risk assessment.
-Version 4.
-15/08/2024 This task remains outstanding.
-Low Identified 3 Fire Management Training & Drills It should be ensured that employees from outside organisations are given information on the action to take in the event of fire.
-Medium Identified 4 Escape Routes & Fire Spread Ease of Use Some wiring within common parts are suspended in uPVC conduit.
+VERSION 2: It was noted that this task has not been completed.
+Version 4, 15/08/2024 This task remains outstanding.
+Image provided from ground floor outside Flat D. Low Identified 2 Fire Management Training & Drills It should be ensured that employees from outside organisations are given information on the action to take in the event of fire.
+Version 4, 15/08/2024 This task remains outstanding.
+Medium Identified

+3 Escape Routes & Fire Spread Ease of Use Some wiring within common parts are suspended in uPVC conduit.
 A requirement introduced in 2015 in BS 7671 which covers electrical installations in the UK, states that all new wiring systems to use metal, rather than plastic, to support cables in escape routes, to prevent their premature collapse in the event of a fire.
-Version 4.
-15/08/2024 This task remains outstanding.
-Advisory Identified
+Version 4, 15/08/2024 This task remains outstanding.
+Advisory Identified 4 Escape Routes & Fire Spread Fire Doors Replace the intumescent strips with combined intumescent strips and smoke seals on the following doors: Entrance door to flat C and H. It may be reasonably assumed this is the case for the remainder of flat entrance doors.
+Version 4, 15/08/2024 This task remains outstanding.
+Gained entrance to flats D and F. Combined seals were not present.
+Flat C appeared to have a smoke seal on leading edge of door, but other seals appeared to have been removed.
+Entrance could not be gained to Flat C. It appears flats still do not have smoke seals.
+Low Identified